freedomotic/freedomotic/README.md

     cd freedomotic

+**3) Install the jar loader on local Maven repository**

+In order to compile the code you need to add the agent with a custom classloader (for loading jars at runtime in Java 9+).
+This file called **freedomotic-jar-loader-0.0.1.jar** is included inside _third-party-libs_ folder.

+So enter this folder

+    cd third-party-libs

+and execute

+    mvn install:install-file -Dfile=freedomotic-jar-loader-0.0.1.jar -DgroupId=com.freedomotic -DartifactId=freedomotic-jar-loader -Dversion=0.0.1 -Dpackaging=jar

-**3) Compile Freedomotic with maven**
+**4) Compile Freedomotic with Maven**

     mvn clean install

-**4) IMPORTANT!!!!
+**5) IMPORTANT!!!!
 THIS IS REQUIRED: Copy the example-data folder into freedomotic-core/data.** If you miss this step Freedomotic won't start

     cp -r data-example/ framework/freedomotic-core/data

-**5) Run Freedomotic**
+**6) Run Freedomotic**

-    java -jar framework/freedomotic-core/target/freedomotic-core/freedomotic.jar
+    java -javaagent:third-party-libs/freedomotic-jar-loader-0.0.1.jar -jar framework/freedomotic-core/target/freedomotic-core/freedomotic.jar

 As an alternative you can start **freedomotic-core** project from your favourite IDE.